sinera2000/rich-text-editor/README.md

 npm i quill-image-resize-module-react

-(deployment issues have with image resize modiles)
+(deployment issues have with image resize modules)